EOSC-EDEN/Support-kiT3.3/README.md

 Encoding can be html, plain or markdown in the json text field, but only markdown will be used at this point in time.

 ## How to contribute with content?
-Write your content in markdown (any editor can be used as of now).
+Write your content in markdown (any editor can be used as of now, but keep it simple in the beginning).
 Then copy-paste between markdown editor and editor.html provided here, then export full json and upload to this repository.
 (even if this is a git repo, older content files (index.json) will be renamed with dates and stored separately in the repo).

 ## Using editor.html can be used to suggest changes in proper json formatting.